Table of Contents

 Option 1: Brush The Rust Off

+First, understand the hardness factory and what will scratch.
 Your plates are iron.
-Nylon and brass are softer than iron, while steel is harder than iron.
+Nylon and brass are softer than iron, thus safe, while steel is harder than iron and will scratch up your plates.
+Try one of these:

 A nice stiff-bristle nylon brush might get some minimal rust off, and by the way, you’ll want a nylon brush to keep your olympic bar knurling clean anyway.